-You have almost certainly been in pain or have been suffering from spasms for a long time.
+You have almost certainly been in pain or have been troubled with spasms for a long time.

-We know that being in pain for a long time changes the way that people live their lives and the way they feel about themselves.
+If you have been in pain for a long time it might have changed the way you live your life and/or the way you feel about yourself.
 It is common to experience all sorts of complicated feelings such as frustration, anger, worry or a sense of helplessness and despair.